 Eventually I reached a waymarker to take me up along open countryside (I had wondered whether I had missed the turning at one point and was glad for my OS map).
 Although not a coastal view, it was still pretty spectacular, with open fields, intensively farmed, but good old countryside at its best.
 I reached a barn where there were a few birders hanging around.
 I wondered what they were looking for – “corn buntings” they informed me.
 This is the only other place in Norfolk where you can see them, the other being the Fens.
 I have to say I don’t think I saw any as I meandered on along the grassy and muddy track to eventually turn a corner and face the sea again - that was a welcoming sight!

 In the distance I could see Brancaster Golf Course, set apart from the village and closer to the sea.
 I wandered on down the muddy track to finally arrive into the village with the church straight ahead of me.
 I crossed the road, on past the church and turned a sharp right at the reed beds.

-This next stretch was a one and a half mile walk along board walks all the way to Brancaster Staithe Quay with views over to Brancaster golf course and the sand dunes.
+This next stretch of the Norfolk Coast Path was a one and a half mile walk along board walks all the way to Brancaster Staithe Quay with views over to Brancaster golf course and the sand dunes.
 Brancaster Staith Quay is very obviously a working fishing quay full of lobster pots, fishing nets and fishing boats.
 Along here I stopped very briefly at the Roman Fort of Brandodunum which happened to be right on the path.
 A grass field as far as I could see.
 There was an information board, but with all other incredible ruins we have in Norfolk, this one didn’t really do it for me.